Nevada Rental Laws – An Overview of Landlord-Tenant Rights in Las Vegas

 - Not to cause negligent or deliberate property damage

-- Serve the landlord with proper notice prior to moving out
+- Serve landlords with proper notice that is written, prior to moving out

 - Return the unit in the same condition they found it in, excusing normal wear and tear

-- Allow landlord entry as long as the reason and timing are reasonable
+- Allow landlords entry as long as the reason and timing are appropriate and a notice or warning has been given

 Landlords’ Rights & Responsibilities in Nevada

-- Enter your tenant’s rented unit to perform needed or requested maintenance
+- The Nevada landlord may enter their tenant’s rented unit to perform needed or requested maintenance

-- Pursue an eviction when a tenant causes a lease violation
+- Initiate the eviction process when a tenant fails to respect their lease

 - Require all prospects to undergo a bias-free screening process